It happened again. HOW? How did this happen again.

 But the truth is, I don’t know how this is still happening.
 I don’t know how or when it’s going to get better.

-A friend of mine said, “We just have to hang on tight for another 20 years until these older white men are no longer in office.”
+A friend of mine said, “We just have to hang on tight for another 20 years until we have new leaders in office.”
 And she might be right.

 And even though we’re tired, and we feel completely powerless, and the violence keeps happening, over the next 20 years, WE CANNOT GIVE UP.